gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 [Get in touch](https://twitter.com/gingerbeardman) if you have a map of Akihabara from the missing years.
 The Japanese あきはばら地図 or 秋葉原マップ mean "Akihabara map".

-> If you're into that sort of thing, there's [a blog post with history of the area](http://blog.livedoor.jp/mouseunit/archives/55039621.html) and its name change.
+> **Further reading in Japanese:** there's a [great article at NIKKEI](https://www.nikkei.com/article/DGXMZO76881870Q4A910C1000000/) that's well worth a read.
+If you want something heavier, there's [a blog post with history of the area](http://blog.livedoor.jp/mouseunit/archives/55039621.html) and its name change.

 ----